HOME > ENGLISH > Outline > Greetings from the Representative Director

 JANPU’s objective is to contribute to the health and welfare of people by enhancing and developing nursing practice and raising the standard of academic research and study, through mutual cooperation and collaboration among nursing higher education institutions.
 Nursing universities that assent to this purpose become Association members, and elected or nominated officers form a Board of Directors to develop the medical business/services.

-As set forth in our Articles of Incorporation, JANPU is to carry out the following activities: (1) conduct surveys and research on nursing education; (2) ensure and improve nursing education; (3) promote educational programs for advanced practice nurses; (4) propose policies on nursing education; (5) raise awareness of nursing science in society, (6) promote alliance and cooperation between nursing-related organizations and between Japanese and international organizations; and (7) other projects necessary to achieve the objective of this legal entity.
+As set forth in our Articles of Incorporation, JANPU is to carry out the following activities: (1) conduct surveys and research on nursing education; (2) ensure and improve nursing education; (3) promote educational programs for advanced practice nurses; (4) propose policies on nursing education; (5) raise awareness of nursing science in society; (6) promote alliance and cooperation between nursing-related organizations and between Japanese and international organizations; and (7) other projects necessary to achieve the objective of this legal entity.

-2023 Focused Agenda
+2025 Focused Agenda

 for Action